ashik-08/ashik-08/README.md

 ### 1. [Contest Hub](https://github.com/ashik-08/a12-contest-hub-client)

 - **_Description:_** ContestHub is the ultimate platform where innovation meets recognition!
-ContestHub is a dynamic and user-friendly Contest Creation Platform designed to foster creativity, engage communities and celebrate talent across various domains.
+ContestHub is a dynamic and user-friendly Contest Creation Platform designed to foster creativity, engage communities, and celebrate talent across various domains.
 Whether you're organizing a design competition, coding challenge, or any other creative contest, ContestHub is your go-to destination for seamless contest creation and efficient winner selection.

 - **_Technologies:_** Node.js, Mongoose, Firebase, React, Tailwind CSS, Material Tailwind, DaisyUI
 - [Live Link](https://a12-contest-hub.web.app)